lorenlk/lorenlk.github.io/_posts/2016-05-13-first-post.markdown

 date:   2016-05-13 18:30:00 -0400
 categories: general
 ---
-I will use this first post to try the highlighting capabilities of the jekyll environment.
+This first post will be to try the highlight capability of the jekyll environment.

+This is a VHDL implementation for an ALU.

-{% highlight VHDL %}
+{% highlight vhdl %}

 -- ALU